Machine learning methods for subpixel trajectory reconstruction in discretized position detectors: Introduction

-For pixelated scintillator arrays in muon tomography~\cite{Liao2019}, the optimal architecture remains an open question.
-In this work, we developed a hybrid transformer architecture that explicitly decomposes position reconstruction into coarse cell classification and fine offset regression, mirroring this physical intuition.
-Using Geant4-simulated cosmic ray muon data from an 8×8 segmented detector array, we systematically compare transformer, CNN, linear regression, and centroid methods.
+In this work, we investigate whether a transformer can improve position and trajectory reconstruction in a pixelated scintillator array used for muon tomography.
+The proposed architecture separates the task into coarse cell classification and sub-pixel offset regression.
+Using cosmic-ray muon events simulated in Geant4 for an 8$\times$8 segmented detector array, we compare the transformer with a CNN, an MLP, and an energy-weighted centroid.